Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     lite = Lite(strategy="ddp_spawn", accelerator="cpu", devices=4)

-Additionally, you can pass in your custom training type strategy by configuring additional parameters.
+Additionally, you can pass in your custom strategy by configuring additional parameters.

 .. code-block:: python